 What if I was already enrolled with my payer prior to SimplePractice?

 Even if you've enrolled directly with an insurance company or through another clearinghouse, you still need to enroll through SimplePractice in order to set up the connection.
-Previously submitting claims electronically with a payer does not correlate to a faster acceptance through SimplePractice, unfortunately.
+Having been accepted to submit claims electronically with a payer in the past does not correlate to a faster acceptance through SimplePractice.

 What are the requirements to enroll for claim filing or payment reports?